 While the shift towards a wellbeing focus has been widespread across government, some signs of ambivalence have cropped up: traditional strategic hierarchies die hard.
 In a key paper on climate change policy in 2018, the framing of climate change policy within the economic strategy rather than within a broader wellbeing strategy was evident:

-This [all-of-government climate action framework] is an opportunity for the Government to embed the required changes within the wider economic strategy for New Zealand.—(Office of the Minister for Climate Change 2018).
+This [all-of-government climate action framework] is an opportunity for the Government to embed the required changes within the wider economic strategy for New Zealand.—

 On the other hand, in 2021 the Budget was again labelled a ‘wellbeing’ budget, above a subtitle of ‘Securing our recovery’.
 Tellingly, it contained significantly more references to wellbeing than to economic growth.